Engineering Leadership

 In high growth the org chart, the product, and the headcount all move at once.
 Managing people through that is a different job than steady state.

-Read →Running Internal and External Engineering as One Team
+Read →How to Run Internal and Outsourced Engineering as One Team

 Internal product teams and external developers can ship as one accountable unit, or fail at the seam.
 The difference is who owns delivery.

-Read →The Multi-Year Roadmap That Survives Contact With Reality
+Read →How to Build a Multi-Year Tech Roadmap That Survives Reality

 A three-year roadmap that locks every quarter is fiction.
 One with no direction is chaos.
 The job is building the version that holds a line while reality keeps moving it.